 What is QLED?

 It stands for Quantum dot Light Emitting Diode which works based on photo-emissive quantum dot particles.
-Semiconductor nanoparticles and a colour filter to top it off, a QLED screen emits magic on the screen.
+With semiconductor nanoparticles and a colour filter to top it off, a QLED screen emits magic on the screen.
 Samsung coined the term QLED; however, Sony first used this technology in their television sets with Triluminos.

 Natural monochromatic light gets produced when light passes through the QD film and a colour filter of red, blue and green (RGB).
 This gives a complete colour absorption of the RGB pigments by the LCD screen and a better colour gamut, thus creating beautiful images.
 A colour gamut is a range of colours that can procreate on an external device.